Resources for history students

 - citing sources in an appropriate format

 Academic honesty and the proper citation of sources are especially important for historians and are required of all history students.
 We expect our students to exhibit honesty, integrity, fairness, charity, and civility in discussion and debate with others personally and professionally, and to avoid plagiarism and other forms of intellectual dishonesty.
-Refer to the Student Code of Conduct (page 11) for more information about Calvin's policy on academic dishonesty.
+Refer to the Student Code of Conduct (section VI) for more information about Calvin's policy on academic dishonesty.

 The resources on this page are intended to help students in their research and writing, and to help them develop the skills and virtues necessary to the work of a historian.

 These guides are intended as quick references to writing papers according to the Chicago Manual of Style, the authority for academic citation that is most often used in history writing.
 Many other disciplines use Chicago-style citation, but be sure to check with your instructor about which method (Chicago, MLA, APA, or something else) is preferred in your class.

 - Format and Citations for History Papers: This Quick Guide provides information about how to format your paper in Chicago style, including footnotes and bibliography, along with practical advice on things like inserting images and other visual aids.

 - Sample Citations: This Quick Guide provides examples of Chicago-style citations, showing the format for footnotes and for bibliography entries.

 - historyprofessor.org: This site has useful resources on reading (both primary & secondary sources), writing (topic sentences, thesis statements, outlines, etc.) and historical research.

 - Corfield, Penelope J. "Why History Matters."
 Institute of Historical Research, 2008.